WAN-Solutions/wan24-Core/README.md

     - Determine if a type is a number
     - Determine if a number type is unsigned

+## How to get it

+This library is available as
+(NuGet package "wan24-Core")[https://www.nuget.org/packages/wan24-Core/].

 ## Type helper

 You'll have to register searchable assemblies using the